mjmlab/protocols/squid-fix-stain.md

 Use immediately and do not store.
 Be careful to limit exposure of stain to light.

 ### WGA-633 1 mg/ml stock
-WGA-633 (Wheat Germ Agglutinin, Alexa Fluor 633 Conjugate) is Molecular Probes W21404 Mix 1 mg of powder into 1 ml.
+WGA-633 (Wheat Germ Agglutinin, Alexa Fluor 633 Conjugate) is Molecular Probes W21404
+Mix 1 mg of powder into 1 ml DI water.
 Store at -20 and protect from light.

 ## Fixation of Squid